bdragon300/mongoengine-migrate/docs/overview.md

 schema changes we're needed to keep it somewhere. *Mongoengine-migrate* keeps current schema and migrations tree in a separate collection.
 By default it is "mongoengine_migrate".

+#### MongoDB commands

-*Mongoengine_migrate* tries to apply changes by using the fastest way as possible.
-Usually it means using MongoDB update commands or pipelines.
-But sometimes it not possible because of too old version of MongoDB server.
+*Mongoengine_migrate* tries to make changes by using the fastest way as possible.
+Usually it is MongoDB update commands or pipelines.
+But sometimes this not possible because of too old version of MongoDB server.

 For this case each modification command has its "manual" counterpart.
-It updates documents by iterating on documents in python code and performs manual update.
+It updates records by iterating on them in python code and makes manual update.
 This variant could be slower especially for big collections.
 It will be used automatically if MongoDB version is lower than required to execute a certain command.

-The common workflow is:
+#### Common workflow

 1. After you made changes in documents schema, run `mongoengine_migrate makemigrations`.
-Your documents schema will be scanned and compared to the versions currently contained in your migration files, and a new migration file will be created if changes was detected.
+Your documents will be scanned and compared to the versions currently contained in your migration files, and a new migration file will be created if changes was detected.
 1. In order to apply the last migration you run `mongoengine_migrate migrate`.
 1. Once the migration is applied, commit the migration and the models change to your version